A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-\item (2007a) Teik-Cheng Lim , Significance of an infinite nested radical number and its application in van der Waals potential functions . \emph{MATCH Communications in Mathematical and in Computer Chemistry} \textbf{57}, no. 3, 549--556.
-MR2337287.
 From the abstract: ``This paper demonstrates the relations between a new mathematical constant and its relevance to the molecular potential energy function commonly adopted in computational chemistry softwares.
 This mathematical constant, $1.7767750401$ (correct up to $12$ decimal places), which fulfills the following infinite nested radical equation is shown to be applicable as the indices of a generalized Lennard-Jones potential energy function .
 This new potential function demonstrates very good agreement with the various versions of specific Lennard-Jones potential energy functions and the Buckingham potential function converted from the Lennard-Jones (12-6) function when the indices are positive integer multiples of the mathematical constant or when the indices are raised to the first four positive integer powers."